 Our Annual General Meetings are held in February when Committee members can be proposed and elected by all members.

 WHAT INTEREST GROUPS DO WE CURRENTLY HAVE?

-In addition to our general meetings we have 16 special interest groups involved with Art, Computers, Crown Green Bowling [spring/summer only], German, History and the Environment, Holiday Greek, Indoor Bowls, Italian, Latin, Literature, Music Appreciation, Play Reading, Swimming, Tai Chi, Yoga and Ukulele.
-The majority of our interest groups meet in the Central Library or Town Hall, West Bromwich, but please check the individual group page on this website for further information.
+In addition to our general meetings we have 16 special interest groups involved with Art, Computers, Crown Green Bowling [spring/summer only], German, History and the Environment, Holiday Greek, Indoor Bowls, Italian, Latin, Literature, Music Appreciation, Play Reading, Swimming, Tai Chi, Ukulele and Yoga.
+The majority of our interest groups meet in the Central Library or Town Hall, West Bromwich, and others meet in the Pavilion, Dartmouth Park and Kenrick Park Community Centre.
+Please check the individual group page on this website for further information.
 Our members are also very warmly welcomed to attend Ancestry sessions in Wednesbury library, although it is not part of Sandwell U3A.

 We also organise regular visits to local theatres and outings to places of interest, and we have a lunch club where we visit local pubs/restaurants etc. In the last five years we have taken our members on holiday to Shanklin, Cromer, Tenby, Bournemouth, Torquay and Eastbourne, and our 2019 holiday will be to Newquay in Cornwall.

 We are always keen to hear from potential members prepared to pass on their interests and knowledge by forming or facilitating new Interest Groups.
 More details of current Interest Groups can be found in the 'Groups' section.

 By contacting our Membership Secretary [see Contact page], or come along to one of our monthly meetings and take it from there.
 Every effort is made to make new members welcome, and above all the aim of SU3A is to cater for the older people of Sandwell, so it is run entirely BY local members FOR local members.